 Long-tail keywords from product reviews can be a great opportunity for businesses to start engaging with prospective customers who are already at the bottom of the funnel and looking to buy soon.

-These articles might be of interest if you’d like to learn more about Rich Snippets, and the importance of long-tail keywords for organic search performance:
+These articles might be of interest if you’d like to learn more about Review Snippets, and the importance of long-tail keywords for organic search performance:

-- The powerful SEO hack you probably haven't tried: Rich Snippets
+- The powerful SEO hack you probably haven't tried: Review Snippets

 - The complete guide to reviews